FiscalCoder/dnd-poc-react-ts/README.md

    - Clicking the close icon will prompt for confirmation before deletion.
    - Implement the deletion both in the UI and via a backend API call.

-3. Image Overlay Functionality:
-   - When a card is clicked, display the image as an overlay in the middle of the webpage.
-   - Add the ability to close the overlay by pressing the ESC key.

-4. Error Handling Enhancements:
+3. Error Handling Enhancements:
    - Improve error feedback for failed image loads.
    - Add error handling for the new card addition and deletion processes.

-5. Accessibility Improvements:
+4. Accessibility Improvements:
    - Enhance keyboard navigation for the drag-and-drop functionality.
    - Add appropriate ARIA labels to all interactive elements.

-6. Mobile Responsiveness:
+5. Mobile Responsiveness:
    - Implement a responsive design that adapts to various screen sizes.
    - Create a custom hook to dynamically adjust the grid layout based on viewport width.